Full Disk Access and why you shouldn’t be afraid of It

-What is full disk access in macOS Mojave?
+What is Full Disk Access in macOS Mojave?

 Full Disk Access feature is much like a security check at an airport.
-When you grant “Full Disk Access” to an app it is added to the white-list of applications that are now marked as safe to work with your data.
+When you grant “Full Disk Access” to an app, it is added to the whitelist of applications that are now marked as safe to work with your data.
 At the same time, all other applications will be greeted with “You Shall Not Pass.”
 The protected areas that require Full Disk Access permission are your Mail, Messages, Safari, Home, Time Machine.

-According to Apple: “So if your app attempts to access any data that is part of one of the protected categories the system will automatically terminate it.”
-And by “terminate” Apple really means a forced crash.
+According to Apple: “So if your app attempts to access any data that is part of one of the protected categories, the system will automatically terminate it.”
+And by “terminate,” Apple really means a forced crash.

-What does Full Disk Access mean to you
+What does Full Disk Access mean to you?

 How to give Full Disk Access?

-- Go to Security & Privacy
+- Go to Privacy & Security.

 How is Full Disk Access different from standard permissions requests on macOS?
 Permissions are granted for individual actions, like accessing your Photos, whereas Full Disk Access gives unrestricted rights to do multiple operations on your Mac.
 System permissions come in 3 types.